-Roy Payne Non-Executive Director

-Qualifications Solicitor Queensland.
+Roy Payne-Non-Executive DirectorQualifications-Solicitor Queensland.

-Mr Payne is a commercial lawyer with over 33 years' experience.
-Prior to working Experience in private practice as a lawyer he worked for the Department of Justice', Queensland for 13 years where he qualified to be a Clerk of the Court and a
+Experience Mr Payne is a commercial lawyer with over 34 years' experience.
+Prior to working in private practice as a lawyer he worked for the Department of Justice',

-Magistrate.
+Queensland for 14 years.

 Mr Payne has many years of experience in the corporate world.
 He has been the chairman of a listed mining exploration company.
 He is currently the chairman of the board of a private ship maintenance and repair company and was the chairman and director for many years of two limited liability, not for profit companies that operate a public art gallery and a gallery foundation.
 He has a wealth of knowledge and experience with corporate governance and mining exploration.